14 results for policy

 27 Jun 2019

-Leading Health Organisations call on the Royal Commission into Victoria’s Mental Health System to Consider LGBTI Mental Health
+Leading Health Organisations call on the Royal Commission into Victoria’s Mental Health System to Consider LGBTIQ Mental Health

 "All lesbian, gay, bisexual, trans and gender diverse, and intersex (LGBTI) people deserve to live happy and healthy lives, and to enjoy the benefits of a mental health system that is respectful, safe, affirming and supportive."